polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/try-runtime.md

 ## Motivation

-The initial motivation for `try-runtime` came from the need to extend the capabilities of [`TestExternalities`][testextern-rustdocs] and [`BasicExternalities`][basicextern-rustdocs] in such a way that it would be possible to use externalities to populate its memory with real node data.
+The initial motivation for `try-runtime` came from the need to extend the capabilities of [`TestExternalities`][testextern-rustdocs] and [`BasicExternalities`][basicextern-rustdocs] in such a way that it would be possible to use externalities to populate its memory with real chain's data.
 Since externalities provide the capability of storing an in-memory hash-map, extending these capabilities is achieved by simply using the key-value pairs from a node's RPCs.

 ## How it works